Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

 • Misalignment

-The front bearing is closest to the pump wet end.
+The front bearing sits closest to the pump wet end.

 • Water enters from the pump side